The 13 word quote above, from Arthur Ashe, is easy to read but for some reason, the words are hard to execute, at least for me.

 Start where you are, Use what you have and Do what you can

-The words above are where started and also where we will end.
-I don’t think there is much more to add except for me to ask you to put those words into action.
-Start!
+There is not much more to add except for me to ask you to put those words into action and Start!